November 18, 2018 Posted By Matt O'Brien

 If you water your plants in the evening, there would be enough time for the soil to soak up the water and nourish your plants.
 That wouldn’t be the case if you water during the daytime, especially when the sun is already up.
 Too much water will simply evaporate and not benefit your plants at all, and that would necessitate another round of watering, which is already wasteful.

 Never ignore leaky pipes and fixtures because they waste a lot of water.
-If you fix or replace them early on, you will be able to save litres upon litres of water from going to waste.
+If you fix or replace them early on, you will be able to save liters upon liters of water from going to waste.

 Everybody loves a good and relaxing bath, but the average bath uses at least 113 litres.
 And if you are in the habit of keeping the water flowing as the bath water cools while you’re in it, the amount of water you use becomes really huge.
 A shower, on the other hand, uses much less water.